-OncoMed is advancing five first-in-class anti-cancer stem cell product candidates in clinical trials.
-All of these product candidates were discovered at OncoMed using our in-depth knowledge of cancer stem cells and proprietary platform discovery technologies.
+OncoMed is advancing six first-in-class anti-cancer stem cell product candidates in clinical trials.
+All of these product candidates were discovered at OncoMed using our in-depth knowledge of cancer biology and proprietary platform discovery technologies.

 OncoMed's product candidates are in clinical development in a variety of indications.
 For each cancer stem cell pathway, there exist multiple potential therapeutic opportunities.
-Three of our clinical-stage novel product candidates target the key Notch cancer stem cell pathway and two product candidates target the key Wnt cancer stem cell pathway.
+Four of our clinical-stage novel product candidates target the Notch cancer stem cell pathway and two product candidates target the key Wnt cancer stem cell pathway.
 Our most recent product candidate to enter the clinic is targeting RSPO-LGR, a cancer stem cell pathway discovered by OncoMed scientists.
 We utilize biomarkers throughout our clinical development efforts to enhance our understanding of how our drugs work and help identify the patients most likely to derive greater benefit from a given OncoMed product candidate.

 Demcizumab (anti-DLL4, OMP-21M18)

-One of OncoMed's first anti-cancer stem cell product candidates in the clinic, demcizumab (anti-DLL4, OMP-21M18), is a monoclonal antibody optimized to block the key Notch signaling pathway in cancer stem cells.
-Specifically, demcizumab selectively targets Delta-like ligand 4 (DLL4), an activator of the Notch signaling pathway—a pathway known to be important in cancer stem cells and cancer.
+One of OncoMed's first anti-cancer stem cell product candidates in the clinic, demcizumab (anti-DLL4, OMP-21M18), is a monoclonal antibody that selectively targets Delta-like ligand 4 (DLL4), an activator of the Notch signaling pathway.
+The Notch pathway is known to be important in cancer stem cells and cancer.

 Blocking DLL4 has been shown in preclinical studies to result in anti-tumor activity via multiple mechanisms, including disrupting angiogenesis, inhibiting cancer stem cell growth, and promoting cell differentiation, and potentially immune activation.